- Purchase the complete Expat Arrivals Thailand Guide (PDF)

-There are private ambulance services in Thailand that cater to English speakers.
-However, if calling a government ambulance, it is better to get a Thai speaker to make the call.
+There are private ambulance services in Thailand that cater to English speakers, but it's better to get a Thai speaker to make the call if calling a government ambulance.
 Ambulance response times can be slow as other drivers will only rarely give the ambulance right of way.

 The public emergency numbers for Thailand are 1154 for medical emergencies and 1155 for the tourist police.